Tarela/PATTY/README.md

 ## 9. Other parameters in the PATTY pipeline
 You can also set the following parameters for more accurate bias estimation and correction:
-- -\-cellnames=CELLNAMES
+- -\-binMinReads=BINMINREADS
-[sc optional] Single column file for name list of used individual cells, each line contains the name of an individual cell.
-This parameter is only used for sc mode.
-This parameter is not used very commonly.
+[optional] Bins with < 5(default) reads covered will be discarded in the analysis.
+For sc mode, bins with a total of < 5 (default) reads across all high-quality cells will be discarded.
 - -\-readCutoff=READCUTOFF
 [sc optional] Reads number cutoff for high-quality cells.
 Cells with < 10000(default) reads will be discarded in the analysis.
 Users can change this parameter for samples with low sequencing depth to include more cells in the analysis.
-Setting a lower number for this parameter will possibly decrease the accuracy of clustering results due to the low-quality cells.
+Setting a lower number for this parameter may decrease the accuracy of clustering results due to the low-quality cells.
-- -\-peakMinReads=PEAKMINREADS
-[sc optional] Peaks with < 10(default) cleavages covered (across all high-quality cells) will be discarded in the analysis.
-- -\-peakMaxReads=PEAKMAXREADS
+- -\-binMaxReads=BINMAXREADS
-[sc optional] Peaks with > X cleavages covered (across all high-quality cells) will be discarded in the analysis.
+[sc optional] Bins with > X cleavages covered (across all high-quality cells) will be discarded in the analysis.
 Set 0 to close this function (default)
 - -\-clusterMethod=CLUSTERMETHOD
 [sc optional] Method used for single-cell clustering analysis.
-The default is Kmeans(PCA dim reduction + K-means clustering).
-Optional choices (Seurat, scran, and APEC) require related packages installed (described in section x)
+The default is K-means (PCA dim reduction + K-means clustering).
+Optional choices (Seurat and scran) require related packages installed (described in section x)
 - -\-clusterNum=CLUSTERNUM
 [sc optional] Number of clusters specified for K-means clustering and only used for the PCAkm (setting by --clusterMethod) method.
 The default is 7.
-- -\-topDim=TOPDIM
-[sc optional] Number of dimensions (with highest Variance) used for clustering.
-Only used for PCAkm(PC) and ArchR (Latent variable).
-This number is suggested to be >=30 (deafult=60)
 - -\-UMAP
 [sc optional] Turn on this parameter to generate a UMAP plot for the clustering results
 - -\-overwrite